-- What should the physical or spacial context of the message be — the location or time or their state of being when they receive the message.
+- What should the physical or spatial context of the message be — the location or time or their state of being when they receive the message.

-First, your audience will never hear or take in every single word.
+First, let’s acknowledge that your audience will never hear or take in every single word or communicative act.
 You most likely have not memorized or even paid attention to every word written in this article.

 Therefore, you don’t have to worry about every word, right?

-Pour over every detail like a poet — even though every detail might not be appreciated to the same extent you appreciate them, it will create a flow that will determine how the audience judges to engage whatever you are producing.
+Even though every detail might not be appreciated to the same extent you appreciate them, even though it might not feel worth your time, pouring over every detail will create a flow that will determine how the audience judges to engage whatever you are producing.

 4 — The Importance of Self-Empathy

-This whole concept can come across as a demand to forget about yourself in the communicative process and just play to other people to get what you want or give them what they want.
+This whole concept of being empathic with others can come across as a demand to forget about yourself in the communicative process and just play to other people to get what you want or give them what they want.

-For certain personalities, if you go this direction, it can be really unhealthy.
+We must acknowledge that, for certain personalities, if you internalize that assumption, it can be really unhealthy.